Chad leader Idriss Deby dies on battlefield after winning reelection | DW | 20.04.2021

 However, the situation was tense — there was another coup attempt and Deby's regime cracked down on opposition figures and Habre-allies.

 After six years of transition towards democracy, Deby was elected president in 1996 in Chad's first multi-party election, bringing some of the political opposition into government.
 But his regime could not shake accusations of alleged human rights abuses.
-He was reelected in 2001 but came under increasing pressure from the opposition accusing him of election fraud.
+He was reelected in 2001 but came under increasing pressure from the opposition after accusations of electoral fraud.
 A 2005 referendum approved changes to the constitution to remove limits on presidential terms.

 Deby, many lears later, with French President Emmanuel Macron.
 The relationship with France kept Deby in power